mmark-md/mmark/README.md

 Block-level parsing:

-* Code blocks and thematic breaks should be separated from paragraphs and lists by at least one empty line.
+* Code blocks should be separated from paragraphs and lists by at least one empty line.
 * If a line starts with hash signs it is expected to be a valid *non-empty* header (level 1–6 inclusive).
 If you want to start a paragraph with hashes, just escape the first hash with backslash and that will be enough.